Meaning

 この街道をずっとまっすぐ行くと、そのうち京都に着きますよ。

-If you take this highway straight for a while, you will eventually arrive at Kyoto.
+If you keep following this highway straight, you will eventually reach Kyoto.

 僕は街道を自転車で旅して、日本各地を回っています。

-I'm traveling by bike along the highways, visiting various places across Japan.
+I'm traveling by bike along the old highways, visiting various places across Japan.

 東海道、中山道、日光街道、甲州街道、奥州街道は、五街道と呼ばれ、江戸時代の五大陸上交通路であった。